chundermike/rpi-fruitbox-v2/README.md

 3. From a command shell, type : wget https://github.com/chundermike/rpi-fruitbox-v2/raw/main/install_fruitbox
 4. From a command shell, type : chmod +x ./install_fruitbox
 5. From a command shell, type : ./install_fruitbox
-   This will install fruitbox in the ~/fruitbox directory
 6. Copy your music MP3 files (either to the SD card or USB memory stick) (by default fruitbox looks for music files in the ~/Music directory on the SD card)
 7. Point fruitbox to your MP3 files (edit ~/fruitbox/fruitbox.ini and change the MusicPath parameter)